Indie Pogo: Development

 Indie Pogo drew inspiration during development from the Super Smash Bros. series and an iOS game called Slam Bots, in an effort to make a multiplayer version of that game.
-According to game director Trevor Lowe, the auto-jumping mechanic "keeps gameplay always in motion".
 The game was self-funded by Lowe Bros.
 Studios for three years before launching a Kickstarter campaign on September 12, 2017 with a $25,000 funding goal.
 By the end of the campaign, the game had raised nearly $42,000.

-Reception

-Indie Pogo was positively received by critics.
-PushDustIn of Source Gaming praised it for being easy to get into and said that the game was "everything [he] wanted out of an Indie crossover fighting game".
-Ryan Silberman of The Inner Circle Games Network stated that Indie Pogo was a love letter to the Indie industry, and that the developers "went for a quality-over-quantity approach".
+The game was released for Windows on July 10, 2018.
+In December 2020, Lowe Bros.
+Studios announced development of a port for Nintendo Switch, which would include all characters.
+However, the company stated in July 2022 that development had halted on the game due to unspecified licensing issues.